-Stores located in tax increment financing districts and all hotels and motels in Louisiana are prohibited from filing on a consolidated basis.
+Yes, as long as the designated primary account and location account qualify for consolidated filing.
+Stores located in tax increment financing districts and all traditional hotels and motels in Louisiana are prohibited from filing on a consolidated basis.
 These taxes are dedicated in whole or in part to special parish funds in the state Treasury, and therefore, each location must report individually.

 What are the additional reporting requirements for taxpayers filing consolidated sales tax returns, beginning with the December 2021 return filing period?

-Beginning with the December 2021 tax period, the state sales tax return for consolidated filers will include Form R-1029B, Schedule B, requiring an itemization of all business locations reporting sales and use tax on the consolidated return.
+Beginning with the December 2021 tax period, consolidated filers must file and remit electronically and the state sales tax return will include Form R-1029B, Schedule B, requiring an itemization of all business locations reporting sales and use tax on the consolidated return including the designated primary location and out of state locations when applicable.
 This listing is required to provide accurate fund distribution and tracking.

 I file a consolidated sales tax return, where can I find the location ID number and registered location address to enter on Form R-1029B, Schedule B, beginning with the December 2021 return period?